The infinitesimal and global Thurston geometry of Teichm{\"u}ller space

-\begin{question} On a related note to \cref{q:covariant}, it seems highly plausible that the map $N_x(\cdot)$ taking a measured lamination $\lambda\in\mathcal{ML}$ to the corresponding face should not require the information of the measure on $\lambda$ and only uses $x$ as an auxiliary metric.
+\begin{question} On a related note to \cref{q:covariant}, it seems highly plausible that the map $N_x(\cdot)$ taking a measured lamination $\lambda\in\mathcal{ML}(S)$ to the corresponding face should not require the information of the measure on $\lambda$ and only uses $x$ as an auxiliary metric.
 Philosophically speaking, then, this map should induce a contravariant functor $N_{(\cdot)}$ from $\left|\mathcal{ML}\right|$ to the full subcategory $\mathcal{N}$ of the category of sets whose objects are given by the faces of $\mathbf{S}_x$.
-The role of such a purported contravariant functor $N_{(\cdot)}$ is reminiscent of the theory of algebraic varieties in algebraic geometry.
+The role of such a purported contravariant functor $N_{(\cdot)}$ is reminiscent of the correspondence between radical ideals in coefficient rings and algebraic sets appearing in algebraic geometry.
 Assuming that such a conjectural theory for $N_{(\cdot)}$ holds, is there perhaps a comparable theory of convex ``varieties'' for convex geometry that applies beyond the confines of our work?
 And is it dual in a structured sense to what we see in \cref{q:covariant}?

 \end{question}